RandomStudio/tether/README.md

 Or use any combination of the above.
 As a convention, TCP connections are accepted at port `1883` and websocket at `15675`.

 Message Brokers such as Mosquitto are designed for extremely high throughput (tens of thousands of messages per second) and availability, so the broker itself is seldom a bottleneck.
 Using wired connections (ethernet) where possible and reducing unnecessary network traffic are good practices.
+Having a dedicated "server" host which runs the broker - and nothing else - is not required but may be useful in some scenarios.

 ### 2. The Three Part Topic